5 Lakes in Vermont You Need to Visit

-Looking for a place to swim, kayak, boat, or even Scuba dive this summer?
+Looking for lakes in Vermont to swim, kayak, boat, or even scuba dive in this summer?
 Vermont may be New England’s only land-locked state, but you’ll still find plenty of water in the Green Mountains.

 Here are five lakes in Vermont worth visiting: